Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Introduction

 We characterize the unwanted single-qubit terms generated through the cross-resonance drives and extract phase, amplitude and detuning errors.
 In principle, these can be cancelled using weak additional tones, but we observe that the drive amplitudes cannot be controlled with sufficient precision to do so, which could be fixed with hardware improvements.

 Additionally, we identify spurious dynamics in the absence of driving with coupling between two level system (TLS) defects and the transmon qubits.
-The error terms arising from these fluctuate significantly over time, meaning that the IBM Quantum devices do not satisfy criterion (C3).
+The error terms arising from these fluctuate significantly over time.
 This, rather than imperfections with the entangling operation, is identified as the key limiting factor preventing the realization of fully-controllable analogue quantum simulations on current-generation FF transmon devices.